 Step 3: Select ‘Sprint’ for the ‘Display by’ field.
 To filter story points accomplished within the sprint, choose “Resolved in.”

-Step 4: (Optional) Opt for ‘Issue Type’ as the criteria for ‘Stacked by’ or any other fields that makes sense in your case.
+Step 5: (Optional) Opt for ‘Priority’ for ‘Stacked by’ or any other fields that makes sense in your case.

-Step 5: Activate the ‘Target’ section, and ensure the ‘% of Avg.’ tab is selected.
+Step 6: Activate the ‘Target’ section, and select the ‘% of Avg.’ tab.

-Here’s how you can refine the selection of issues linked to a specific developer’s work using JQL in your Data Source settings:
+Here are some examples of how to refine the selection of issues linked to a specific developer’s work using JQL in your Data Source settings.
+Please keep in mind that these examples are provided for illustration purposes, and you should adapt the filters based on your specific workflow.

 Watch the recording that guides you through the process of creating a Personal Velocity report in Jira using our app, providing clear step-by-step instructions.